 Dr Vicki Howarth joined Bury Care Organisation as medical director in September 2021.
-She is a consultant histopathologist (a doctor who looks at tissue samples under a microscope to give a diagnosis), having previously worked at Stockport NHS Foundation Trust, and has held posts as an associate medical director at Tameside and Glossop Integrated Care NHS Foundation Trust and an honorary consultant at Manchester University NHS Foundation Trust (Wythenshawe site).
+She's a consultant histopathologist (a doctor who looks at tissue samples under a microscope to give a diagnosis), having previously worked at Stockport NHS Foundation Trust.
+She's also held posts as an associate medical director at Tameside and Glossop Integrated Care NHS Foundation Trust and as an honorary consultant at Manchester University NHS Foundation Trust (Wythenshawe site).

-Vicki has always had an interest in medical management and leadership and its relationship to better patient care and supporting staff development, having completed a number of leadership courses, including the Nye Bevan Certificate in Executive Leadership and a healthcare related MBA.
+Vicki has always had an interest in medical management/leadership and its relationship to better patient care and supporting staff development.
+She's completed a number of leadership courses, including the Nye Bevan Certificate in Executive Leadership and a healthcare-related MBA.

 Catherine joined the Bury Care Organisation as director of finance from NICE (National Institute for Health and Care Excellence) where she most recently held the post of director of business planning and resources, leading the wider corporate functions including HR, estates and facilities, corporate governance, procurement and IT, as well as finance.

-Catherine is passionate about people and has led on several initiatives at NICE to promote diversity and inclusion and is a trained mentor.
-As well as a career in the NHS, Catherine divides her time between parenting two school age children and volunteering as Trustee and treasurer for Age UK Lancashire.
+Catherine is passionate about people and has led on several initiatives at NICE to promote diversity and inclusion and is also a trained mentor.
+As well as a career in the NHS, Catherine divides her time between parenting two school-age children and volunteering as Trustee and treasurer for Age UK Lancashire.

-Emma has worked in HR in health and social care since 2001, in a number of organisations including social services, acute Trusts, Primary Care Trusts and immediately prior to joining the Northern Care Alliance, at the Royal Manchester Children’s Hospital.
+Emma has worked in HR in health and social care since 2001, in a number of organisations including social services, acute trusts, primary care trusts and immediately prior to joining the NCA, at the Royal Manchester Children’s Hospital.

 Outside of work, Emma loves live music, reformer pilates, her family and friends (especially her nephews and nieces), books and holidays.

-Kath is the chief officer of Bury Local Care Organisation (LCO).
-She leads the development and implementation of strategy, systems and processes, to ensure the effective delivery of care, through the LCO arrangements.
+Kath is the Chief Officer of Bury Integrated Delivery Collaborative (IDC).
+She leads the development and implementation of strategy, systems and processes, to ensure the effective delivery of care through the IDC arrangements.
 Kath has extensive commissioning experience, complemented by a breadth of operational management, gained in a variety of provider settings.
-She is experienced in the development and implementation of healthcare strategy, through systems and people.
+She's experienced in the development and implementation of healthcare strategy, through systems and people.
 Kath has a particular interest in Integrated Care systems, which has been the subject of a fellowship she undertook with AQUA.

-She is passionate about living your life with purpose and authenticity and is in equal measures concerned about the sustainability of public services, with the financial and workforce challenges currently facing the health and social care sector.
-As an experienced executive coach, meditation teacher, and author, Kath is passionate about embedding a culture of resilience for the people that work within the LCO, to improve the health of the population of Bury.
+She's passionate about living your life with purpose and authenticity and is in equal measures concerned about the sustainability of public services, and with the financial and workforce challenges currently facing the health and social care sector.
+As an experienced executive coach, meditation teacher and author, Kath is passionate about embedding a culture of resilience for the people that work within the IDC, to improve the health of the population of Bury.